EleFront v5.1.1 has been released and is compatible with Rhino 7 and up only!

 Right-click this component and type "L" (for Link) to propagate it across your canvas.

-This plugin was made possible by Front New York and Front Asia HK Ltd. (http://www.frontinc.com) and developed by Ramon van der Heijden and Alan Tai.
+This plugin was made possible by Front Inc and developed by Keyan Rahimzadeh, Ramon van der Heijden, and Alan Tai.